Larinax999/twitter-aungpao-snipe/README.md

 before use change AUTH_TOKEN_HERE and X_TOKEN_HERE and phone number with your twitter account

 !!
-NO RESELL OR DISCREDIT!!
+NO RESELL OR DISCREDIT !!

 ## Installation
 ```sh